About the ExxonMobil Dental Plan

 ExxonMobil Sponsored Sites - Access to plan-related information including claim forms for employees, retirees, survivors, and their family members.

-- ExxonMobil me, the human resources intranet site - can be accessed at work by employees.
+- ExxonMobil Human Resources intranet site - can be accessed at work by employees.

-- Retiree online community internet site - can be accessed from home by retirees and survivors only at www.emretiree.com.
+- Retiree Online Community internet site - can be accessed from home by retirees and survivors only (including Exxon and Mobil retirees and survivors) at www.emretiree.com.

-- ExxonMobil benefits service center at Xerox internet site - can be accessed from home by everyone at www.exxonmobil.com/benefits.
+- ExxonMobil benefits service center internet site - can be accessed from home by everyone at www.exxonmobil.com/benefits.

 Aetna does not render dental services or treatments.
 Neither the Plan nor Aetna is responsible for the services that are delivered by providers participating in the Aetna Dental PPO and those providers are solely responsible for the dental services they deliver.
 Providers are not the agents nor employees of the Plan or Aetna.